mavryk-network/mavryk-taquito/docs/wallet_API.md

 The method is a promise that expects the contract's address for which you want to create the abstraction.

-This feature may be a lesser-known feature of Taquito, but it is possible to send operations batches at once!
+This feature may be a lesser-known feature of Webmavryk, but it is possible to send operations batches at once!
 This operation is what the `batch` method does.
 There are two different ways of using it: you can either pass the operations to send as an array of objects in the parameter of the method or you can use the `withTransfer`, `withContractCall`, `withTransfer`, `withOrigination` or `withDelegation` methods it provides:

 ```js
 const op = await Mavryk.wallet